 12

-Highschool of the Dead is a series of 12 episodes.
-It is sourced from the manga and had an adaptation and a side story.
+Highschool of the Dead is an action-packed anime series with 12 episodes, adapted from the popular manga and featuring an additional side story.

 ComedyEcchiRomance